 Additional information and application form here: Micro-Community Program App

 “So, what are your plans after college?” asks your well-meaning great aunt (or sister or parent or next door neighbor…).
-After participating in our Future Focus program, you’ll finally have an answer.
+Participating in the Future Focus program will help you explore your answer.

-Residents in Future Focus meet throughout the year (5 times per semester) to discuss their interests, talents and strengths, and to decide how these will serve them after college.
-Guest speakers will share experiences of drawing on both their values and gifts to further their professional lives.
+Residents in Future Focus meet throughout the year (5-6 times per semester) to discuss their interests, talents and strengths, and to decide how these will serve them after college.
+Participants will share how their personal values or faith informs and guides their aspirations and plans for the future.

-This program, which is available to residents on individual leases and includes a $100/month scholarship, challenges participants to consider the value of paid work compared to the value of work “donated” for the betterment of society (volunteer work).
+This program, which is open to any resident and includes a $100/month scholarship, challenges participants to consider the value of paid work compared to the value of work “donated” for the betterment of society (volunteer work).
 Future Focus participants are also encouraged to discuss personal finances and the relationship between money and values.

 How Can I Apply?